 So-called ‘bad credit mortgages’ also tend to demand higher deposits from borrowers - so if you have less than a 35% or 40% deposit to put down on your future home, you might be disappointed.

-If you're concerned about your credit history and how it might affect your ability to get a mortgage, it’s a good idea to check what information is held on you by the three main credit referencing agencies in the UK: Experian, Equifax and TransUnion.
-(Find out more here.)
+If you're concerned about your credit history and how it might affect your ability to get a mortgage, you can use MoneySuperMarket's Credit Monitor tool to check what information the three main credit referencing agencies in the UK (Experian, Equifax and TransUnion) hold on you.